Share this article:

 The advantages of running exams online easily outweigh any inconveniences.

-For organisations who want to digitize the workflow and reduce paper consumption and spending on printed materials, online exams are ideal.
+For organisations who want to digitise the workflow and reduce paper consumption and spending on printed materials, online exams are ideal.
 No more logistical problems with the delivery and collection of papers to manage.

 Administration and security do bring their own challenges, but marking can be easier and faster therefore allowing exams to be more frequent and shorter.
 Flexibility and ease of use are other pluses.
 As a result, technology adoption for higher education is growing rapidly.

-Online exam systems, like Speedwell’s eSystem, also allow for real time monitoring, audit trails and immediate feedback with standard comments for wrong answers inputted beforehand.
+Online exam systems, like Speedwell’s eSystem, also allow for real-time monitoring, audit trails and immediate feedback with standard comments for wrong answers inputted beforehand.

 Questions can be randomised and browsers can be ‘locked down’ to prevent cheating and communication between students.